Providing a Rational Defense of the Faith

 Close to 3 in 4 US Millennials agree that whatever is right for your life or works best for you is the only truth you can know

-The rational defense of the truthfulness of Christianity is known as Christian apologetics, and it is one aspect of the Christian life that is woefully lacking in many believers.
+As stated above, the rational defense of the truthfulness of Christianity is known as Christian apologetics, and it is one aspect of the Christian life that is woefully lacking in many believers.
 Sadly, the church too often teaches an incomplete Christianity that is not built on solid thinking and good evidence, and a shallow Christianity that seems to have little to say about the real issues of life.
-The results of this irrationality and the emasculation of the Christian faith speak for themselves.
+The results of this irrationality and the emasculation of the Christian faith speak for themselves …

 The State of American 'Christianity'